Dan Howdle | October 10th, 2023

 Virgin Media may fight with Sky for the crown of UK subscription TV on a constant basis, but if you want the fastest broadband with your telly then Virgin wins hands-down every time.
-If you only want TV, Virgin offers just two packages – Mix and Full House – but if you're after the full shebang of TV, broadband and phone, there is a wider choice of four TV packages, each bundled with Virgin's high-speed broadband and a phone line.
+Virgin no longer offers TV without broadband, but you can choose from four TV and broadband bundles packages on offer.

-Virgin TV and its V6 box have gone a long way to catching up with Sky over recent years, with the only notable exception in Virgin's service being Sky Atlantic, which you won’t get with anyone other than Sky.
+Virgin TV and its 360 TV box have gone a long way to catching up with Sky over recent years, with the only notable exception in Virgin's service being Sky Atlantic, which Sky still won’t release to its main rival.
 Rather than list all 400-odd channels, here are our top ten picks from the Virgin TV line-up.
 You can see the full list of channels on Virgin Media's own website.

-You have probably noticed that almost all the channels included with Virgin Media's Player bundle are Freeview channels, which you can already watch on a Smart TV or with a cheap Freeview box.
-However, the Player bundle comes with VIVID 100 Fibre Broadband and a phone line at a cheaper price than VIVID 100 on its own.
+You have probably noticed that almost all the channels included with Virgin Media's Big Bundle are Freeview channels, which you can already watch on a Smart TV or with a cheap Freeview box.
+However, it also comes with M125 Fibre Broadband and a phone line at a cheaper price than M125 on its own.
 Useful for those without access to a rooftop aerial, or decent TV reception.

 Freeview includes the main channels from the BBC, ITV, Channel 4 and 5, plus numerous entertainment and lifestyle favourites, including Pick and Film 4, and the list goes on.
 We won't mention them all since the wonderfully functional tool above does that job for us.